 Instructions

-- In a separate bowl, add garlic and dried herbs including salt and pepper.
+- Beat eggs and water.
+Set aside.
+In a separate bowl, add garlic and dried herbs including salt and pepper.
 Mix well.
 Set aside.

-- Place the breaded okra in the air fryer basket, lightly spray with cooking okay, then cook for 10 minutes on 380 degrees, or until desired crispiness is reached.
+- Add the okra to the egg mixture, then to the breading mixture.
+Place the breaded okra in the air fryer basket, lightly spray with cooking oil, then cook for 10 minutes on 380 degrees, or until desired crispiness is reached.

 - Serve warm and enjoy with your favorite dipping sauce.